OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 *Limitations:*
 - Rules are *problem-specific* — years of expert effort to design
-- Rules do not know *subgraph structure*, and are not optimal (都是预制菜)
+- Rules do not know *subgraph structure*, and are not optimal (all precooked)

 == General principle that applicable to all boolean CSP?
 #timecounter(1)